Axway/amplify-central/content/en/docs/manage_product_foundry/_index.md

 * One or more subscription plans.

     * Product Foundry provides plans that allow users to define consumption plans for their products.
-    * A plan allow to define quota for limiting the associated resource consumption.
+    * A plan allows users to define quota for limiting the associated resource consumption.

 To make a product available for consumption by subscribers, the product is published into the Marketplace, which is the storefront into all products exposed for discovery and consumption by internal and / or external consumers.
 For additional information, see [Manage your Marketplace](/docs/manage_marketplace/).